scottydocs/README-template.md/README.md

 ## Install <project_name>

-To install <project_name>, follow these steps:
+To install <project_name>, fork this repository on GitHub and follow these steps:

-1. Fork this repository on GitHub.

-2. Clone the forked repository to your local machine.
+1. Clone the forked repository to your local machine.
 To do this run:

 ```
 git clone https://github.com/<your_project_name>
 ```

-3. Navigate to the repository:
+2. Navigate to the repository:

 ```
 cd <your_project_name>
 ```

-4. Install the project:
+3. Install the project:

 ```
 npm install